Taking offers

 Active offer lists

-Every Mangrovecan be either , and Mangrove itself can be either .
+Every Mangrove offer list can be either active or inactive, and Mangrove itself can be either alive or dead.
 Taking offers is only possible when Mangrove is alive on offer lists that are active.

 Market order

 A Market Order is Mangrove's simplest way of buying or selling assets.
-Such (taker) orders are run against a specific with its associated outbound token (tokens that flow out of Mangrove) and inbound token (tokens that flow into Mangrove).
-The liquidity taker specifies how many outbound tokens she and how many inbound tokens she .
+Such (taker) orders are run against a specific offer list with its associated outbound token (tokens that flow out of Mangrove) and inbound token (tokens that flow into Mangrove).
+The liquidity taker specifies how many outbound tokens she wants and how many inbound tokens she gives.

-When an order is processed by Mangrove's matching engine, it consumes the offers on the selected , starting from the one which as the best .
+When an order is processed by Mangrove's matching engine, it consumes the offers on the selected offer list, starting from the one which as the best rank.
 Execution works as follows:

-1. Mangrove checks that the current offer's is at least as good as the taker's price.
+1. Mangrove checks that the current offer's entailed price is at least as good as the taker's price.
 Otherwise execution stops there.

-2. Mangrove sends inbound tokens to the current offer's associated .
+2. Mangrove sends inbound tokens to the current offer's associated logic.

 3. Mangrove then executes the offer logic.